alesaintgold/permutasort/README.md

   bubblesort(x) = B(...B(B(x))...)

 HOW TO USE (from command line):
-  #python main.py 3 Q
+  #python main.py n O

-  3 can be any positive integer
-  Q represent the sorting operator, at the moment are only supported:
+  n can be any positive integer, the program will examine every n-permutations O represent the sorting operator, at the moment are only supported:
       * B: bubble-sort
       * Q: queue-sort
       * S: stack-sort